ayhanyigid/kerkenes-router/README.md

 ### Support the project

-If you like simple-router and wish to see the continued development and maintenance of the project, please consider showing your support by buying me a coffee.
+If you like kerkenes-router and wish to see the continued development and maintenance of the project, please consider showing your support by buying me a coffee.
 Supporters will be listed under the credits section of this documentation.

 You can donate any amount of your choice by [clicking here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NNX4D2RUSALCN).